nickbauman/mpls_crime_stats/README.md

 ### Cleaning the Data

-Much of the data here is pretty clean already.
-Except for 2012, which appears to have the data only in the turd-format (for data-mining at least) that is PDF.
-Hopefully that will be changed soon.
+All of 2012 and some random months going further back appears to have the data only in the turd-format (for data-mining at least) that is PDF.
+Hopefully I will be able to convert this into xls.
+Also there are a lot of alternate spellings of metadata values in the city's files, indicating to me that these files were constructed by many different people and the data therein probably passed through a number of people's hands.

+All of which points to two things we can likely deduce:

+1. It is unlikely that the city has a proper *System of Record* for the information where all the data is in one place.
+2. The city has a "butcher shop" approach toward gathering this information. ("lots of meat wrapped in paper", i.e. humans tallying numbers manually, re-keying them, frobnicating them and otherwise exposing the data to corruption)
+3. Ultimately that the provenance of the data is likely not that great.

 ### Loading the data